ucsd-cse130/wi22/lectures/05-environments.md

 ## 1. Nano: Arithmetic

-A "grammar" of arithmetic expressions:
+A *grammar* of arithmetic expressions:

 ```haskell
 e ::= n